Approval Date: 2010-12-09

 Complainants and respondents have the right to appeal or grieve in accordance with the following:

 8.1 In the case of students, if the matter has been referred to the Complaints Officer by the Sexual Harassment Advisor under the Offences section of the Student Code of Conduct, appeals shall be dealt with in accordance with the Appeals section of the Student Code of Conduct.

 8.2 In the case of students, if the matter has been dealt with under this Policy, the appeal shall be directed to the Board of Regents by notice, in writing, delivered to the Secretary of the Board of Regents within fifteen (15) days of the President's notification of the action to be taken.

-8.3 In the case of non-bargaining staff members, who wish to appeal, appeals shall be filed in accordance with Level IV of the Complaint and Appeal Procedures as outlined in the University Staff Handbook for Non-Bargaining Unit Employees.
+8.3 In the case of non-bargaining staff members, who wish to appeal, appeals shall be filed in accordance with Level IV of the Complaint and Appeal Procedures as outlined in the University Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees.